Hi, I’m Tobias Buckell, a science fiction writer, and this is How I Bullet Journal.

 Okay, about number four.
 That’s like, paperclip obvious.
 It’s so obvious in retrospect I don’t know why I wasn’t doing this in high school or college.
 But honestly, I have gone my entire life writing things down on scraps of paper as they occur to me, and then collating them onto the computer.

-One of my most popular posts is “How I Write a Novel” and you can see that I do actually use paper for brainstorming:
+Here’s an old picture from how I start writing a novel, and you can see that I do actually use paper for brainstorming:

 But I get that into computer quickly as I can because it’s then organized and searchable.
 And when I was planning things, my desk would look like that.